Kunal18/Multi-Modal-Intent-Recognition-in-Healthcare/README.md

 1. After installing the necessary dependencies, navigate to the project directory.

-2. Run the following command to start the Streamlit app:
+2. Run the following command in command prompt to start the Streamlit app:
     ```bash
     streamlit run project/app/index.py
     ```